Stochastic Approximation Approaches to Group Distributionally Robust Optimization and Beyond: Related Work

 The main focus of this paper is the GDRO problem in (\ref{eqn:group:dro})/(\ref{eqn:convex:concave}), instead of the traditional DRO in (\ref{eqn:dro}). \citet{Gouop_DRO} have applied SMD \citep{nemirovski-2008-robust} to (\ref{eqn:convex:concave}), but only obtain a sub-optimal sample complexity of $O(m^2 (\log m)/\epsilon^2)$, because of the large variance in their gradients.
-In the sequel, \citet{Online:Multiple:Distribution} and \citet{DRO:Online:Game} have tried to improve the sample complexity by reusing samples and applying techniques from MAB respectively, but their analysis suffers dependency issues, as explained later. \citet[Proposition 2]{NEURIPS2022_e90b00ad} successfully established an $O(m (\log m)/\epsilon^2)$ sample complexity by combining SMD and gradient clipping, but their result holds only in expectation.
+In the sequel, \citet{Online:Multiple:Distribution} and \citet{DRO:Online:Game} have tried to improve the sample complexity by reusing samples and applying techniques from MAB respectively, but their analysis suffers dependency issues. \citet[Proposition 2]{NEURIPS2022_e90b00ad} successfully established an $O(m (\log m)/\epsilon^2)$ sample complexity by combining SMD and gradient clipping, but their result holds only in expectation.
 To deal with heterogeneous noise in different distributions, \citet{Regret:RML:DS} propose a variant of GDRO named as minimax regret optimization (MRO), which replaces the risk $R_i(\w)$ with ``excess risk'' $R_i(\w)-\min_{\w \in \W}R_i(\w)$.
-More generally, we can introduce calibration terms in DRO to prevent any single distribution to dominate the maximum \citep{pmlr-v151-slowik22a}.
+More generally, calibration terms can be introduced to prevent any single distribution from dominating the maximum \citep{pmlr-v151-slowik22a}.
+Efficient optimization of MRO has been investigated by \citet{MERO}.

+In the context of federated learning, \citet{pmlr-v97-mohri19a} have analyzed the generalization error of empricial GDRO when the number of samples from different distributions could be different.
+However, their convergence rate is unsatisfactory as it depends on the smallest number of samples and is distribution-independent.
 Finally, we note that GDRO has a similar spirit with collaborative PAC learning \citep{NIPS2017_186a157b,NEURIPS2018_3569df15,pmlr-v139-rothblum21a} in the sense that both aim to find a single model that performs well on multiple distributions.